Hours: 2 Certification : Optional

 In many regions, following LOTO is the law and you could be prosecuted legally if you do not follow it.
 In the US, the Occupational Safety and Health Administration (OSHA) has mandated the following of lockout tagout procedures.

-What does OSHA say?
+What do the OSHA Standards for LOTO say?

 The OSHA standard for The Control of Hazardous Energy (Lockout/Tagout), Title 29 Code of Federal Regulations (CFR) Part 1910.147, addresses the practices and procedures necessary to disable machinery or equipment, thereby preventing the release of hazardous energy while employees perform